autodesk-platform-services/llmstxt/README.md

 # 🚀 Getting Started with APS's LLMS.TXT and Cursor IDE

 Welcome!
+This is the repo for the APS `llms.txt` file(s).
-This guide is for developers, citizen developers, and domain experts who want to **vibe code** Autodesk Platform Services (APS) APIs using the AI-powered [Cursor IDE](https://www.cursor.so/).
-With just a few steps, you’ll be setup to generate and test real API code using plain-English prompts—powered by APS + OpenAI + `llms.txt`.
+It is also a short guide for developers, citizen developers, and domain experts who want to **vibe code** Autodesk Platform Services (APS) APIs using the AI-powered [Cursor IDE](https://www.cursor.so/).
+With just a few steps, you’ll be setup to generate and test real API code using plain-English prompts—powered by APS + CursorAI + `llms.txt`.

 ## 🧠 What’s “Vibe Coding”?